 If accountability for actions involves only punishment, officers will tend to see accountability to the community as a zero-sum game where increased accountability is a "loss" for officers.
-Allegations of abuses by officers, and even confirmed abuses, should be seen not only as violations in need of correction but as evidence of deeper issues that can and should be addressed as part of the response.
+Allegations of abuses by officers, and even confirmed abuses, should be seen not only as violations in need of correction but as evidence

+When the BWC is on, but not activated, it captures video but not audio.
+The camera is only activated when the officer pushes the activation button twice. of deeper issues that can and should be addressed as part of the response.
 Holding officers accountable through the criminal justice system is just one way of addressing their wrongdoings.
 Other ways, and ones that deal with the impact of officers' actions on the broader community, are transformative justice routes.
 Evidence shows a high level of citizen and police satisfaction with alternative methods of dispute resolution (Mitchell).
 Transformative justice approaches seek accountability, but in a way that, if successful, builds empathy, community, and trust.
 These approaches have the added benefit of addressing problems between officers and the community that may not constitute official crimes or formal conduct violations.
 Having time and space to address these kinds of issues (e.g., case of excessive force in which officer was not found to be in violation) may help officers and residents alike get to the root of the tensions that exist between them, heal, and move forward in a healthier way.